 the figure of two-natured man […] is neither a formal postulate nor an empirical hypothesis, but something else altogether: the cultural device through which those being initiated into a particular moral “school” are induced to take up a certain relation to themselves as the condition of commencing a work on the self.

 This formulation of metaphysics as moral ascesis holds out a useful starting point for considering Bergson’s consonant theory of self-optimization which, in a similar fashion, submits that philosophy is capable of “breathing life once again into the phantoms which surround us” and “revivifying us.”
-Bergson assures us that he is not describing two metaphysically distinct selves (as Kant does in his aforementioned distinction between the noumenal and phenomenal self) and we can say with certainty that he does not subscribe to the same relation between sensibility and reason as that which occurs in the Kantian critical project.
+Bergson assures us that he is not describing two metaphysically distinct selves (as Kant does in his aforementioned distinction between the noumenal and phenomenal self) and we can say with certainty that he does not subscribe to the same relation between sensibility and reason as in the Kantian critical project.
 But he does still encourage a purification of our mental faculties by which we can “bring our perception back to its origins,” enabling us to reflect upon the fluid temporal conditions of our own singular experience.
 Freedom, as he depicts it, requires one to break through the heteronomous autonomism of ossified habits, customary behaviors, and frigid formulas in order to act truly autonomously, and philosophy smooths the way for this by promoting a self-discipline through which we as individuals continuously and willfully dissolve solidified concepts.
 “Our freedom, in the very movements by which it is affirmed, creates the growing habits that will stifle it if it fails to renew itself by a constant effort,” and philosophy can play a central role in this effort.

 “To philosophize means to reverse the normal direction of the workings of thought,” Bergson declares, breaking down impliable categories and instead following the errant movements of one’s inner life.
 To think in this “violent” manner will not supply one with any greater intellectual insight into the nature of freedom but it will both permit intuition of one’s own free activity as such (in action, rather than after the fact) and clear the mental blockages inhibiting such activity’s irruption.
 Philosophy thus entails a ceaseless optimization and transformation of the self—for in the end, the “creation of self by self is the more complete, the more one reasons on what one does,” reasoning in a personal and singular, rather than abstract manner.
 It exhorts us to become artisans of our own existence, to “work continually, with the material furnished us by the past and present, by heredity and opportunity, to mould a figure unique, new, original, as unforeseeable as the form given by the sculptor to the clay,” shaping and directing our life in line with our own intentions, decisions, and actions, and in turn enlivening our experience of the world as we perceive things in their true dynamism.